-Have your say and get involved with council decisions and local issues.
+Have your say, get involved with council decisions and local issues.

 A consultation is a formal process where we ask for your views to help us make a decision on a specific topic.
 We consider what you say and use this, along with other information.

 Our Consultation Hub lets you search for current consultations to take part in.

 Sign up to the ASK Bristol ebulletin for a fortnightly email about new consultations and other opportunities to have your say.

 You can also follow us on our ASK Bristol twitter.

 Visit Ask Bristol to see finished consultations.

 After a consultation has finished we'll publish the feedback and how it's been used in the final decision.

 We're committed to following the pdf code of good practice on consultations (199 KB) .